Veterans of Foreign WarsVFW Dode Morris Post 1760

 Who is eligible?

-How are teachers nominated?
+How are Teachers Nominated?

-Fill out the nomination form here and in 350 words or less, describe why you feel your nominee should be selected.
-Describe the teacher’s innovative teaching and resource development methods, as well as his or her dedication to education.
-Please submit your completed nomination form and signed essay to Post 1760, or visit www.vfw.org/find-a-post for Post locations or call VFW Programs Department at (816) 756-3390 ext.
+Please submit your completed nomination form to Post 1760, or go to VFW’s in Phoenix, or visit www.vfw.org/find-a-post for Post locations nationwide.
+You can also call VFW Programs Department at (816) 756-3390 ext.
 6287 to find the Post nearest to you.

 When is the deadline?

-What are the National awards?
+What is the National awards?

-Smart/Maher VFW National Citizenship Education Teacher Awards VFW National citation for both the winning teacher and their school in each grade category.
+VFW National citation for both the winning teacher and their school in each grade category.

 Download nomination form.